-Miao Li (/ˈmja.o/ /liː/)
+Miao Li

-PhD candidate in NLP
+PhD Candidate in NLP/AI

 The University of Melbourne

 Miao is currently a PhD candidate at School of Computing and Information Systems, The University of Melbourne (UoM), advised equally by Prof. Eduard Hovy (UoM and CMU) and Dr. Jey Han Lau (UoM) within Natural Language Processing Group.
 He has been doing visiting research under the supervision of Prof. Mirella Lapata at ILCC, The University of Edinburgh since March 2024.
 His PhD journey at UoM started in December 2020.
-Before PhD, after obtaining a B.E. from Northeastern University in 2017, he studied as an exam-exempted master’s student at State Key Laboratory of Computer Science, China and completed his M.Sc. in July 2020 from Chinese Academy of Sciences.
+Before PhD, after getting a B.E. from Northeastern University in 2017, he studied as an exam-exempted master’s student at State Key Laboratory of Computer Science, China and obtained his M.Sc. in July 2020 from Chinese Academy of Sciences.

 Research Interests